chrisloewer/blog-grav/pages/01.blog/_posts/an-introduction-to-me/post.md

 > Raised in Kenya, first in Mombasa and then later in Nairobi

-As senior year at LeTourneau University unfolds I have had the chance to work on some really cool projects, both as part of school and independently.
 Enough people have asked me how I did X project or wrote Y code that I decided to create this blog as a platform to share some of what I've been up to.
 I mean for this blog to catalog my technical adventures into the unknown.
 Hopefully it's helpful, and maybe even a little bit interesting.

+Disclaimer:  This blog has a tendency to be a guinea pig for whatever platform or framework I happen to be working with at the moment.
+Because of this it evolves fairly often.
+There is typically a blog post for each time I make a major change with more details.